 Years later it came to light that despite his many firings Martin was never once taken off the Yankees payroll.

 It was even lampshaded at one point during a press conference announcing his return:

-However, working in Asia is practically working under the George Jetson Job Security plan, and the worse part is getting a lunch break is impossible due to the seemingly fast pace workplace and coworkers which will leave you in the dust if you even consider getting a bite for a minute.
+However, working in Asia is practically working under this plan, and the worse part is getting a lunch break is impossible due to the seemingly fast pace workplace and coworkers which will leave you in the dust if you even consider getting a bite for a minute.